Scroll To Top

 Wealth inequality, 1890

 At its broadest, as I see it, the "new" history of capitalism encompasses three overlapping pools of scholarship.
-One focuses on the social and cultural experience of capitalism; another is concerned principally to test the theory and methods of economics against its history; and a third, methodologically more eclectic, treats capitalism as the "dependent variable" and, paying close attention to its political underpinnings, asks why capitalism has taken the particular forms that it has in different times and places.
+One focuses on the social and cultural experience of capitalism; this is sometimes referred to as the "history of economic life."
+Another—the "new" economic history—is concerned principally to test the theory and methods of economics against its history.
+And a third, methodologically more eclectic, treats capitalism as the "dependent variable" and, paying close attention to its political underpinnings, asks why capitalism has taken the particular forms that it has in different times and places.

 The fundamental premise of this website is that the fullest understanding of the history of capitalism requires close attention to all of its dimensions—social, cultural, economic, and political—although the political dimension is most salient in my own research (see CAD PhD).